There are some general guidelines that can help you determine the charges to expect.

 The recurrent costs of the on-premise ERP will vary from vendor to vendor.
 Some vendors lower their implementation cost but charge high renewal prices.
 Others do the opposite.

-The standard license renewal fees for an ERP is 10% to 20%of the software costs.
+The standard perpetual or purchase of a license renewal fees for an ERP is 10% to 20%of the software costs.
 Therefore, if your ERP costs $1 million, your annual renewal fees will range between $100,000 and $200,000.

 A typical ERP installation for a mid-sized enterprise will range from $150,000 - $750,000.
 In this article, we focused on a typical implementation costs of Microsoft Dynamics.
 However, the information can also be used as a general guideline for determining the cost of implementing other ERP systems.

 At Clients First Business Solutions, rated in the top 1% of VARS, we provide a wide range of competitively priced ERP solutions that can modernize and streamline a series of business areas, ranging from inventory and manufacturing operations to sales and accounting, while putting mobility, BI and analytics at your fingertips.
 For more information about our products and services, contact our sales team at 800.331.8382 or email email@example.com.
-As Microsoft Gold Partner, our Clients First Texas and Minnesota offices offer Dynamics AX ERP to the medium to large manufacturer and MRO across the United States and in 11 countries and counting.
+As Microsoft and Acumatica Gold Partner, our Clients First Texas and Minnesota offices offer Dynamics 365 Finance and Supply Chain and Acumatica Cloud ERP to the medium to large manufacturers, services and MROs across the United States and in 14 countries and counting.